Code-4-Community/learning-resources/docs/jumpstart/week-10.md

 heroku create (PROJECT_NAME) --buildpack mars/create-react-app
 ```
 By doing this, Heroku is creating a new deployment server for us and giving us a custom URL for us to use.
 The buidlpack part is our way of asserting
 that our project is a React project.
 Usually, Heroku automatically detects that it is a React application but sometimes it does not.
-We add the buildpack just to avoid any errors
+We add the buildpack to make sure we avoid those errors.
-in case.
 Now comes the part where we connect our application with our new Heroku created project.
 ```shell
 git remote add heroku
 ```